How to get the last character of a string in Python

 Real-world applications

-With a solid grasp of the potential pitfalls, you can confidently apply these string methods to solve common programming problems.
+With a solid grasp on error handling, you can confidently apply these string methods to real-world tasks like validating files and data.

 Checking file extensions with [-1] indexing